As an Amazon Associate I earn from qualifying purchases.

 When we list, we go grab a single tote to work on.
 We don’t cherry pick items!
 If our shoe bin is too full, we’ll list only shoes for a few hours.
 This allows us to use a template for our listings and get into the shoe groove while taking pictures and listing.
 No more moving around and switching between items.

-Every smallish softish clothing item that we buy is packed long before it’s ever sold.
 As soon as it’s photographed and measured, it goes into another, larger bin.
 Every few days we pack all of the items from that bin into poly mailers, assign them an inventory number, and take them to our storage unit.

 - Close poly mailer with a small strip of masking tape.